-CRT HRS:3 LEC HRS:3 LAB HRS:0 OTH HRS:0 This course is a survey of the principal musical forms and cultural periods as illustrated in the literature of major composers.
+CRT HRS:3 LEC HRS:3 LAB HRS:0 OTH HRS:0 This course is a survey of the styles and forms of music as it developed from the middle ages to the present.
+This course will familiarize the student with cultural context, terminology, genres, and notation.